themaplelab/ssDiffTool/README.md

     * mainClass is a (currently non) optional argument and can be used to set the "main class" that is used for the second invocation of Soot in the patch adapter.
 If the mainClass argument is omitted, then the first class in the originalclasses file will be used, however mainClass is currently used to set the package names when loading classes in the patch adapter specific run(s) of Soot.
 In the future a smarter approach would be to retain package names from x.originalclasses.out, or to have a loader discover classes in the patch directory, or to load from jars.
     * fullDir is an optional argument that specifies whether you would like Soot to use the redefcp option path as the directory to consider all classes from.
 If set to true, in Soot's callgraph (CG) generation, all classes in redefcp are considered application classes and each of their methods are modelled as entry points to the application.
 If set to false, only (all) methods in the mainClass class will be used as entry points for the CG, which may be unrealistic, depending on the patch structure.
     * x.originalclasses.out is the file that contains the names of the classes that are relevant to the patch, and should be analysed by the patch adapter, both for diffing purposes and for fixing purposes
-    * Example is any class, as a placeholder to get Soot up and running in a way that it is familiar with, however Example is included in this project, so for simplicity sake, Example can be used
+    * Example is any class, as a placeholder to get Soot up and running in a way that it is familiar with, however Example is included in this project, so for simplicity sake, Example can be used.
+Currently compiled into `target/classes/`, so anything that runs needs to keep that in mind, cp-wise.

 ## Testing:
+   * to setup the patch classes required for testing, first run `./makePatchClasses.sh`
-   * tests can be run with: `mvn test`
+   * then tests can be run with: `mvn test`
    * testing requires additional heap, currently set in `pom.xml`, minimum required is 1gb
    * to run only one test: `mvn -Dtest=ValidationTest#BTestRunFieldAddition test`
    * to expand the testset: